Canopy & Stars Logo

 The Lodge Treehouse, Kent

 Floating in the branches in the Kent Downs AONB, The Lodge Treehouse invites you to kick back in the outdoor Jacuzzi bathtub after a busy day chatting to the animals on the smallholding.
-Leisurely soaks are an option whatever the weather as the tub is under a long awning.
-You’re 20 minutes from the coast and Samphire Hoe Beach, a man made nature reserve created in the nineties thanks to the Eurotunnel.
+You’re just 20 minutes from the coast and Samphire Hoe Beach, a man made nature reserve created in the nineties thanks to the Eurotunnel.

 The Lodge Treehouse